bayes-rules/bayesrules/README.md

 bayesrules is a package to supplement the Bayes Rules\! book.
 It contains datasets and functions that are used in the book.
 Currently it is under development.
-It is current purpose is to supplement our teaching of Bayesian courses as we continue to write our book.
+Its current purpose is to supplement our teaching of Bayesian courses as we continue to write our book.

 ## Installation